 This sandy path lead to our camping spot for the night.

 We spent a rather uneasy and turbulent first night in the rooftop tent as it was very windy and the tent was fluttering all night long while the refrigerator went on and off cooling mode, which led to the whole car shaking and rumbling… and then there were all these noises outside!
-Let’s just say, we are clearly not cut out for camping 🙂 The next morning we had planned to hike around the beautiful Spitzkoppe at sunrise, but we overslept as the batteries of our phones had died at night and therefore we had no alarm.
+Let’s just say, we were clearly spoiled city people at that point in time 🙂 The next morning we had planned to hike around the beautiful Spitzkoppe at sunrise, but we overslept as the batteries of our phones had died at night and therefore we had no alarm.
 Yay! 🙂

-The natural arch and the Spitzkoppe mountain range are definitely worth a stop and we would recommend to spend a night there at the lodge.
-This way you’ll be able to sleep well and get up early enough to witness the sunrise!
+Yet, the natural arch and the Spitzkoppe mountain range are definitely worth a stop and we would recommend to spend at least 1 night there at the camping spot, or if you prefer some comfort at the lodge.
+And make sure to not miss sunrise!

 The famous arch at Spitzkoppe – all to ourselves in the (not so early) morning.